Kurento/kurento/source/mastering/kurento_architecture.rst

    :align: center
    :alt:   Main interactions in a RTC session

-   **Main interactions in a WebRTC session**.
-   *Interactions taking place in a Real Time Communications (RTC) session.
+*Main interactions in a WebRTC session.
+Interactions taking place in a Real Time Communications (RTC) session.
 During the negotiation phase, a Session Description Protocol (SDP) message is exchanged offering the capabilities of the client.
 As a result, Kurento Media Server generates an SDP answer that can be used by the client for extablishing the media exchange.*

 The application developer is able to create the desired pipeline during the negotiation phase, so that the real time multimedia stream is processed